- John A. Elliott, Ph.D., Dean

 Upon recommendation of the faculty, the degree of Bachelor of Science is awarded by vote of the Board of Trustees to students who have met the following requirements: (1) Earned a total of 120 credits; (2) earned at least a 2.0 CGPA; (3) earned at least a 2.0 grade point average for all credits in School of Business courses numbered 2000-level and above for which they have been registered; (4) earned at least 50 percent of the business credit hours required for the business degree while a student at the University of Connecticut; (5) earned at least 24 credits in 3000-4000 level courses including MGMT 4900 or 4902 and a required business course satisfying the “writing in the major” general education requirement in the School of Business at the University of Connecticut, with no more than three of these 24 credits in independent study courses and no more than three of these 24 credits in field study internship courses, and no credits from UConn Education Abroad; (6) achieved a cumulative 2.0 grade point average for the total of all departmental major courses for which they have been registered at the University of Connecticut, excluding grades and credits for independent studies and internships; (7) met all the requirements of the School of Business.
 See specific Bachelor of Science requirements, including courses which must be taken in residence, in each major.
 The Management and Engineering for Manufacturing program, jointly offered by the School of Business and the School of Engineering, has its own specific requirements.
 Please refer to that section.

 The requirements for majors in Business Administration and in Business Data Analytics may be completed at the Hartford, Stamford or Waterbury campuses.
-The requirements for majors in Digital Marketing & Analytics and in Financial Management may be completed at the Stamford regional campus.
+The requirements for majors in Financial Management may be completed at the Hartford or Stamford campuses.
+The requirements for majors in Digital Marketing & Analytics may be completed at the Stamford campus.
 Students in other business majors may complete their General Education Requirements and most of their Business Common Body of Knowledge requirements at the regional campuses before transferring to the Storrs campus.

 Students who desire to be excused from course requirements, or to substitute other courses for those prescribed, should consult the Office of Undergraduate Advising.
 Such exemptions or substitutions must be approved by the dean of the school.